 Please keep in mind that this ranking only shows the view of the Foreign Service Institute (FSI) and some language students or experts may disagree with the ranking.

 If there is a language in this list you would like to learn and it is in a high difficult category, don’t let this stop you from learning it.
 Even if they are ranked as difficult, it does not mean that they are impossible to learn and maybe it is not hard for you at all.
+We offer many tips on how to best learn a language that will surely help you to tackle even the most difficult language on this list.

-| Category I: 23-24 weeks (575-600 hours)|
+|Category I: 23-24 weeks (575-600 hours)|

 Languages closely related to English

-| Category II: 30 weeks (750 hours)|
+|Category II: 30 weeks (750 hours)|

 Languages similar to English

-| Category III: 36 weeks (900 hours)|
+|Category III: 36 weeks (900 hours)|

 Languages with linguistic and/or cultural differences from English

-| Category IV: 44 weeks (1100 hours)|
+|Category IV: 44 weeks (1100 hours)|

 Languages with significant linguistic and/or cultural differences from English